aolkin/pylights/sphinx/entities/entities.rst

 Complex Field Types
 -------------------------------------------------------

-The :mod:`fields` module provides three base classes which other :term:`complex field`\ s should inherit from.
+The :mod:`pylights.entities.fields` module provides three base classes which other :term:`complex field`\ s should inherit from.

 ..
 Note:: A :term:`complex field` is defined as an entity field which cannot be represented
 	  using a string or integer or has multiple sub-fields.

-Complex fields must define `__str__` such that when they are inserted into a keystring such as :attr:`entities.DictEntity._keyformat` they provide the right representation to send to :term:`EOL`.
+Complex fields must define `__str__` such that when they are inserted into a keystring such as :attr:`pylights.entities.DictEntity._keyformat` they provide the right representation to send to :term:`EOL`.

 .. class:: Field()